 Buy Something for that Sweet Tooth

-Puebla City is also famous for its typical sweets.
-There is a street in the city center known as La Calle de los Dulces (Sweets Street) where you can find all kinds of such sweets.
-Among these delicious sweets, we can mention camote (sweet potato), jamoncillos (milk fudge), piñones, mueganos (similar to fritters), mazapanes (peanut candy), tortitas de Santa Clara, suspiros de monja, borrachitos, etc. Candies come in various sizes and shapes.
+Puebla City is also famous for its regional candy.
+There is a street in the city center known as La Calle de los Dulces (Sweets Street) where you can find all kinds of such candy.
+Among these, we can mention camote (sweet potato), jamoncillos (milk fudge), piñones, mueganos (similar to fritters), mazapanes (peanut candy), tortitas de Santa Clara, suspiros de monja, borrachitos, etc. Candies come in various sizes and shapes.
 I got myself a sizable amount of goodies for the trip back home and everybody loved them.

 Don’t forget to buy rompope!
 This drink is made with eggs, milk, vanilla, and rum.
 It was originally made in the convents of Puebla City by nuns (although people say they didn’t drink it as they were not allowed).
 There are variations to it which include flavors such as pecan, pistachio, almond, coconut, and pinon.
 It can be drunk by itself or used in recipes, mainly for desserts due to its sweet flavor.